-- 41. Orange County Wekiwa Springs Septic Tank

-Retrofit: Phase 4 The project includes the

-construction of laterals, sewer connections, septic

-tank abandonments, sewer main, manholes, and

-lift stations for 352 parcels in the Rolling Oaks

-neighborhood.
-The estimated nutrient load

-reduction water quality benefit to the WekiwaRock springshed is 3,473 lbs/yr of TN and an

-alternative water supply benefit of 0.1 mgd.

-Project Status: Not Started.

-- 42. Orange County Environmental Protection

-Division (EPD) Lake Jennie Jewel Alum

-Treatment The project involves in-lake

-alum treatment of Lake Jennie Jewel, an

-urban lake in south Orange County.
-Also, this

-project includes the installation of a nutrientseparating baffle box (NSBB) on the east lobe

-of Lake Jennie Jewel.
-The estimated nutrient

-load reduction water quality benefit is

-45 lbs/yr of TN and 1,239 lbs/yr of TP.

-Project Status: Complete.

-- 43. Orange County EPD Lake Lawne Irrigation

-Facility The project includes creating a

-stormwater pond in-line with the Lake Marylin

-Outfall Canal to capture stormwater from a

-300-acre subbasin.
-The stormwater will then

-be used to irrigate an area within Barnett

-Park along Lake Lawne, an urban lake and the

-upstream-most lake in the Little Wekiva system

-that flows to the Wekiva River.
-The estimated

-nutrient load reduction water quality benefit

-is 650 lbs/yr of TN and 106 lbs/yr of TP.
-The

-project also provides an alternative water supply

-benefit of 0.1 mgd.
-Project Status: Complete.

-- 44. Orange County EPD Lake Pineloch Water Quality Improvement The project includes the construction of a nutrient separating baffle box-upflow filter (NSBB-UFF) treatment train to treat stormwater runoff.
+- 42. Orange County Wekiwa Springs Septic Tank Retrofit: Phase 4 - The project includes the construction of laterals, sewer connections, septic tank abandonments, sewer main, manholes, and lift stations for 352 parcels in the Rolling Oaks neighborhood.
+The estimated nutrient load reduction water quality benefit to the Wekiwa-Rock Springs is 3,473 lbs/yr of TN and an alternative water supply benefit of 0.1 mgd.
+Project Status: Not Started. - 43.
+Orange County Environmental Protection Division (EPD) Lake Jennie Jewel Alum Treatment - The project involves in-lake alum treatment of Lake Jennie Jewel, an urban lake in south Orange County.
+Also, this project includes the installation of a nutrient-separating baffle box (NSBB) on the east lobe of Lake Jennie Jewel.
+The estimated nutrient load reduction water quality benefit is 45 lbs/yr of TN and 1,239 lbs/yr of TP.
+Project Status: Complete. - 44.
+Orange County EPD Lake Lawne Irrigation Facility - The project includes creating a stormwater pond in-line with the Lake Marylin Outfall Canal to capture stormwater from a 300-acre subbasin.
+The stormwater will then be used to irrigate an area within Barnett Park along Lake Lawne, an urban lake and the upstream-most lake in the Little Wekiva system that flows to the Wekiva River.
+The expected nutrient load reduction water quality benefit is 650 lbs/yr of TN and 106 lbs/yr of TP.
+Project Status: Complete. - 45.
+Orange County EPD Lake Pineloch Water Quality Improvement - The project includes the construction of a nutrient separating baffle box-upflow filter (NSBB-UFF) treatment train to treat stormwater runoff.
 In addition, TP concentrations in Lake Pineloch will be suppressed with the use of an alum/buffer solution applied to the surface water.
 The estimated nutrient load reduction water quality benefits from the NSBB-UFF system are 530 lbs/yr of TN and 80 lbs/yr of TP.

-- Additionally, the lake alum treatment will result in an approximate one-time TP nutrient load reduction of 1,530 lbs over a five-year period.
+Additionally, the lake alum treatment will result in an approximate one-time TP nutrient load reduction of 1,530 lbs over a five-year period.
 Project Status: Complete.

-- 45. Orange County EPD Lake Killarney Sediment Inactivation The project includes alum treatment to stabilize the sediments in Lake Killarney.
+- 46. Orange County EPD Lake Killarney Sediment Inactivation - The project includes alum treatment to stabilize the sediments in Lake Killarney.
 The estimated one-time nutrient load reduction water quality benefit is 1,293 lbs/yr of TP.
-Project Status: Complete.

-- 46. Orange Blossom KOA Sewage Treatment

-Plant Elimination The project includes

-connecting the RV park's sewer system via a lift

-station and force main to the City of Apopka's

-central sewer system.
-The estimated nutrient

-load reduction water quality benefit to the

-Wekiwa springshed is 550 lbs/yr of TN and

-275 lbs/yr of TP.
-Project Status: Complete.

-- 47. Orlando Utilities Commission (OUC)
+Project Status: Complete. - 47.
+Orange Blossom KOA Sewage Treatment Plant Elimination - The project includes connecting the RV park's sewer system via a lift station and force main to the City of Apopka's central sewer system.
+The estimated nutrient load reduction water quality benefit to the Wekiwa Spring springshed is 550 lbs/yr of TN and 275 lbs/yr of TP.
+Project Status: Complete. - 48.
+Orlando Utilities Commission (OUC) Irrigation Conservation Program Phase 1

-Irrigation Conservation Program Phase 1 - The program includes identifying, notifying, and educating customers with high potential for water conservation, assisting customers to implement improvements through qualified contractors, retrofit landscaping at the Pershing and Gardenia OUC properties using XeriscapeTM.
+The program includes identifying, notifying, and educating customers with high potential for water conservation, assisting customers to implement improvements through qualified contractors, retrofit landscaping at the Pershing and Gardenia OUC properties using Xeriscape[TM].
 The estimated water conservation benefit is 1.11 mgd.
-Project Status: Complete. - 48.
-OUC Irrigation Conservation Program Phase 2

-The project involves the continuation of OUC's irrigation conservation program.
+Project Status: Complete. - 49.
+Orlando Utilities Commission (OUC) Irrigation Conservation Program Phase 2 - The project involves the continuation of OUC's irrigation conservation program.
 The project targets high use residential and commercial irrigation customers.
 Postcards are mailed and free irrigation evaluations are conducted.
-This project also includes a toilet rebate program for residential and commercial customers.
+This project is now also now includes a toilet rebate program for residential and commercial customers.
 The estimated water conservation benefit is 0.06 mgd.
-Project Status: Complete. - 49.
-OUC Smart Leak Detection Device Rebates
+Project Status: Complete.

+- 50. Orlando Utilities Commission (OUC) Smart Leak Detection Device Rebates